By Gaelle Blake, UKI Director of Permanent Appointments at Hays

 Give older kids some extra responsibilities, such as looking after their younger siblings or maybe ‘owning’ certain mealtimes.
 Of course, it’s important to reward them for this behaviour, so consider pushing their usual bedtime back, increasing their pocket money or whatever other perks you see fit.

 For many parents, the thought of creating a distraction-free workspace in your home may be wishful thinking.
 Although it may be more achievable with older children, try to carve out a space to work in that is free from children’s paraphernalia as this also goes a long way towards your own productivity.
 It will help you keep your work and parenting roles separate, giving each your full concentration for a set amount of time without feeling like you aren’t doing either well.

 Expect the unexpected

 Finally, remember not to worry when things don’t go to plan.
-There is no point being too stressed about your child suddenly interrupting a conference call or needing to rearrange a pre-planned video-meeting at short notice because one of your toddlers has hurt themselves.
+There is no point in being too stressed about your child suddenly interrupting a conference call or needing to rearrange a pre-planned video meeting at short notice because one of your toddlers has hurt themselves.
 These things happen, and under the circumstances, most of your colleagues, or customers should be understanding.